GamingStudioX/ReignOfHeroes/README.md

 •	Create a detailed storyline ---> GamingStudioX, Xephos, Random_Wookie
 •	WorldGuard safezone on map cordoned by Connor ---> Connor, Me

 Thats all currently, would be updating again soon!
+Uploading files to be configured!